 |

-Several Wolf-Rayet stars show apparently regular
+Several Wolf-Rayet stars show apparently regular epsiodes of carbon

-their infrared emission, like those of WR140.
-Two such episodes and the
+like those of WR140.
+Two such episodes and the fading from an earlier one have been

-orbital period.
-Three dust formation episodes, separated
+matched by its orbital period.
+Three dust formation episodes,

-by 10.1 y., have been observed from WR19 and one from WR125.
+separated by 10.1 y., have been observed from WR19 and one from WR125.

 The spectral subtypes of these four stars (WC5-7) are "earlier"